starwit-trainings/cicd-with-jenkins/readme.md

-Here, you can find example project for Java Build Management Training
+Here, you can find example project for setting up CICD with Jenkins